KnowledgeBoat Logo

 Question 4

-According to Article 63 of our Constitution "There shall be a Vice-President of India'.
+According to Article 63 of our Constitution "There shall be a Vice-President of India".
 In this context, state:

-(a) the manner of his/her election
+(a) the manner of his/her election;

-(b) any three qualifications for election
+(b) any three qualifications for election; and

-(c) two of his/her important powers
+(c) two of his/her important powers.

 Answer